Fire-friendly weather to return to Northern California

 “Every bit of that line needs to be constructed, staffed, mopped up and actually put to bed before we can call this fire fully contained,” Waters said during Saturday evening’s incident briefing.

-Erratic winds were predicted again Sunday afternoon.
+Strong winds contributed to increased fire activity Sunday.
 But the weather was expected to settle a bit starting Monday.

 Damage reports are preliminary because assessment teams can’t get into many areas, officials said.